-It's All One teaches children that "human rights" encompass "sexual rights" including alleged rights to all person to "sexual expression" and the right to seek sexual pleasure, and that tells children that "...laws related to sexuality can promote - or undermine - everyone's feelings of self worth, dignity, health, and sense of belonging and well-being."
+May train children to teach other children about sex or sexual pleasure, through peerIt's All One teaches children that "human rights" encompass "sexual rights" including alleged rights to all person to "sexual expression" and the right to seek sexual pleasure, and that tells children that "...laws related to sexuality can promote - or undermine - everyone's feelings of self worth, dignity, health, and sense of belonging and well-being."
 (Vol. 1, pg.
 86)

 Students are also given a list of problems they can work on or advocate for such as: "Adolescents do not have access to sexual and reproductive health services that are youth-friendly" (Vol. 2, pg.
+176) and to-peer initiatives.
+May encourage children to advocate for controversial sexual rights (including a right to CSE itself) or to promote abortion.

-176) and "Abortion is legally restricted - and as a result, dangerous - in many places."
+"Abortion is legally restricted - and as a result, dangerous - in many places."
 (Vol. 2, pg.
 176)